sheepzh/reciper/README.md

-# Reciper
+# SOR - Schema of Recipe

+A universal Schema for cooking recipes.

+## Overview

-Reciper is an open-standard schema for describing cooking recipes in a structured, machine-readable format.
+SOR is an open-standard schema for describing cooking recipes in a structured, machine-readable format.

 ## Features